nlm-irp-jianglab/Evolink/README.md

 - `test_data/`: A folder containing a bash script `test.sh` and related data for testing.
 - `Evolink_paper/`: A folder containing additional data used in the Evolink paper along with scripts to compare Evolink to other methods on simulated and empirical datasets.
 See details in `Evolink_paper/README.md`.

 # Document

 Documentation detailing the installation, Evolink input and Evolink output is provided here: [Evolink document](https://nlm-irp-jianglab.github.io/Evolink).

 # Flagellar dataset example

 A use case showing how to apply Evolink to a real-world flagella-related dataset is provided here: [Flagella use case](https://github.com/nlm-irp-jianglab/Evolink/blob/main/flagella_data/Records.md).
+The genome, gff annotation and emapper annotation files are provided at

 # Gram-staining dataset example